 What is a counseling session like?

 Every therapy session is unique and caters to each individual and their specific goals.
-It is standard for therapists to discuss the primary issues and concerns in your life during therapy sessions, often scheduling a series of weekly sessions, where each session lasts around forty-five minutes.
+It is standard for therapists to discuss your life’s primary issues and concerns during therapy sessions, often scheduling weekly sessions, each lasting around forty-five minutes.